Code-Institute-Submissions/CitiesInCountries/README.md

 #### Existing Features
 The features of the "Dashboard":

 * The website/webpage loads, creates a Google Map with Markers for each European capital city and centres the map on Firhouse, Dublin, Ireland.
 The browser requests access to the User's geolocation.
-If accepted, the map is recentred on the geolocation, otherwise it remains centred to the default location.
+If accepted, the map is centred on the geolocation, otherwise it remains centred to the default location.
 * The background uses a linear gradient that is used for all key elements of the website adding to a common look-and-feel (background (html, body), footer, navigational controls, and JS/CSS Modals).
-With a slight transparancy and shadow it gives the JS/CSS Modals a curved look.
+With a slight transparency and shadow it gives the JS/CSS Modals a curved look.
 * Each map marker is clickable, revealing a Google InfoWindow ("pop-up") with the Capital City, Country, Latitude and Longitude (static internal Array[]), the current weather (real-time from the OpenWeather API: temperature, description, and air pressure).
 The 2 buttons:
-	* Overview Buttton => displays the flag, native name, regional information, official languages, currencies, and calling code (real-time from the REST Countries API).
+	* Overview Button => displays the flag, native name, regional information, official languages, currencies, and calling code (real-time from the REST Countries API).
 Closed via the Close Button (JS EventListener and CSS).
-	* Statistics Button => displays a population graph (real-time and updated automaically upon DB change by the D3 API using data from the noSQL Firebase Firestore), and further information related to the country (real-time from the REST Countries API).
+	* Statistics Button => displays a population graph (real-time and updated automatically upon DB change by the D3 API using data from the noSQL Cloud Firestore), and further information related to the country (real-time from the REST Countries API).
 Closed via the Close Button (JS EventListener and CSS).

 * The Fixed Footer provides links to a CSS Modal.
 The Fixed footer FontAwesome icons zoom-in (`transform: scale (1.5)`) when hovered over (inviting the User to click on them):
 	* About => description of the website, and instructions on how to navigate it, while also describing the other CSS Modals.
 Closed via the Close Button (HTML and CSS).